cahya-wirawan/opentc-icap/README.md

-# The ICAP Server for OpenTC
+# ICAP Server for the OpenTC
 The Internet Content Adaptation Protocol (ICAP) is a lightweight HTTP-like protocol specified in RFC 3507 which is used to extend transparent proxy servers.
 It is used generally for a virus scanner or content filtering.